Advanced Home Care Aide Specialist

 What is included in the curriculum for the class?

 Skills Labs will include the following subjects: Person-Centered Care, Problem-solving, Motivational Interviewing, De-escalation, Treatment and Care Plans, Monitoring, Observation, & Reporting, Medication Management, Health Literacy and Client Engagement, and Organizing Care Activities.
 See the full curriculum description.

 Where is the class located?

 Classes are scheduled all over Washington state.
-As soon as a class is scheduled, the exact location and times are listed.
-When you login to the training portal, you can choose the time and location that works best for you.
-Class locations and class schedule will be listed as soon as a class is scheduled.
+As soon as a class is scheduled, the location and times are listed in the training portal.
+When you login to the portal, you can choose the time and location that works best for you.

 What does my client get out of this training?